Zionism: The Creation of a Jewish State in Pictures

 Narinsky worked out of his Jerusalem studio until 1916 when the Turks deported him and his wife to Egypt.
 During WWI, as the British began closing in on Palestine, Ottoman authorities panicked and rounded up all foreigners they deemed suspicious.
 Some were exiled to the interior, away from the urban centers near the coast, while those who posed a more serious threat due to their extreme Zionist views like the Narinskys were forced out of Palestine altogether.
 In Egypt, the couple opened a studio but only Sonia continued to work as a photographer while Shlomo was more focused on his other love, painting.

-Typical scenes of the Holy Land, the Wailing Wall and the Mosque of Omar.
+Typical scenes of the Holy Land, the Wailing Wall, and the Mosque of Omar.

 When the war ended, the Narinskys made a brief return to Palestine.
 It was during this period that they presumably sold their entire photographic collection of Palestine, including the copyright, to the Jamal Brothers, a popular tour agency that also operated a publishing house.
 The Narinskys then moved to France where they opened another photo studio.
 During WWII, Shlomo was arrested by the Germans in Paris and was almost sent to the death camps if his wife hadn’t come to the rescue.
 Sonia, who had evaded capture, contacted her high-profile friends in Palestine, namely Ben Zvy and Ben Gurion, who convinced the British to trade Shlomo for a German spy held by the Allies.
 After 24 years in exile, the Narinskys returned to Palestine and moved to Haifa where Shlomo taught photography.